 “I have been an active member of the Elk Grove Historical Society for many years participating as a docent, decorating for both Halloween and Christmas, and supporting many of our fundraising events.
 My twenty-three years as a bi-lingual teacher afforded me not only the rewards of educating students, but allowed me the opportunity to team with other educators – both those I worked with as well as CSUS professors- to develop a Spanish-English immersion K-8 school in the Sacramento area.
 I served on the Board of Language Academy representing staff for two 3-year terms.
 During this tenure I held the offices of Treasurer and Secretary.
 I also sat on the Finance Committee for the fifteen years I worked at the school.
 I retired two years ago.
 I look forward to continuing my involvement with the Elk Grove Historical Society and participating in its governance.
 Thank you for this opportunity.”

-SECRETARY, CORRESPONDING – Cindy Mahon
+SECRETARY, CORRESPONDING – Melissa Pugliese

 TREASURER – Jeanette Lawson